Getting started with Go Observing

-Go Observing is at the centre of The Schools' Observatory - the system guides you through choosing observations, checking on their progress, and downloading the data when it is ready.
+Go Observing is at the centre of The Schools' Observatory.
+It helps you request observations, track their progress, and download your data when it is ready.

-A lot happens "behind the scenes" to make this as smooth as possible.
+A lot happens "behind the scenes" to make this work smoothly.

 - What does Go Observing do?